wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 Simply install and search box should appear as an option in the *Appearance > Menus* section of the admin area upon activation.
 No configuration needed.

+If it fails to appear, open the screen options tab in your Menus admin page and check Search Box.

 == Frequently Asked Questions ==
 = Q: How do I modify the html output of the search box? =